mzettwitz/tado-automate-web/README.md

    * App: Tado
    * Store text in variable

+2. **Expression Check: Network mode**

+   * Expression: check if the request should be send locally or via web

-2. **Expression Check: Open windows**
+3. **Expression Check: Open windows**

    * Expression: Tado notification variable contains "open window"
-   * Text contains: "Window opened"` (or custom condition)
-   * We do only check for this small part of the message since multiple windos can be open, and thus, the message changes
+   * We do only check for this small part of the message since multiple windows can be open, and thus, the message changes
+   * If the windows are not open, check for geofencing

-3. **Action: HTTP Request**
+4. **Action: HTTP Request**

    * Type: `HTTP Request` → `PUT`
    * URL: `https://yourdomain.duckdns.org/heater/off`
-   * Optional: append `?zone=LivingRoom` to target a specific zone.
    * Headers:
      ```text
      X-API-KEY: supersecret
      ```